uyen-huynh2808/data-governance/README.md

 - No real individuals, courses, or institutions are represented.
 - This project is for **educational and demonstration purposes only**, especially in the context of data privacy, data governance, and compliance simulation.
 - Features such as PII tagging, GDPR/PDPD enforcement, and access logging are simulated to reflect real-world architecture, not actual enforcement.

+## Limitations
+- Static Data Pipeline: The project uses batch ingestion; streaming sources (e.g., APIs, live systems) are not integrated.
+- Simplified Consent Model: Consent logic is binary and lacks expiration, revocation, or purpose-based processing.
+- No Enforcement Layer: Compliance rule violations are logged but not blocked or escalated to external systems.
+- Simulated Ranger/Atlas Setup: Policies and lineage are mocked for educational purposes and may differ in enterprise-grade clusters.
+- No Role-Based UI: The Streamlit dashboard is read-only and not customized per user role (e.g., admin, professor).

+## Future Developments
+- Add Streaming Ingestion: Incorporate Kafka or real-time data sources to simulate continuous access logs or student activity feeds.
+- Enhance Consent Lifecycle: Model detailed consent metadata (expiry, purpose, revocation) and enforce it dynamically.
+- Integrate Alerting System: Send automated alerts (e.g., email, Slack) when compliance violations or quality failures occur.
+- Deploy Atlas + Ranger on Cloud: Transition from Docker-based simulation to real cloud-native deployment (e.g., on EMR or Dataproc).
+- Role-Aware Dashboard: Enable login-based UI access where users can see filtered metrics based on their access level.
+- Automated Remediation: Trigger workflows (e.g., masking, deletion) when specific compliance rules fail.

+## Conclusion
+This project demonstrates a full-stack data governance solution tailored to the education sector, simulating how universities can ensure compliance with data protection laws like Vietnam’s PDPD and GDPR.
+It integrates key tools—Apache Atlas for metadata and lineage, Apache Ranger for access control, Great Expectations for data quality, and a custom Python rule engine for compliance logic.

+By combining structured warehouse tables in Hive, access logs, consent tracking, and automated validation rules, the system enables:

+- Transparent data lineage from ingestion to reporting
+- Field-level PII access control and auditing
+- Real-time compliance validation based on regulatory rules
+- A user-friendly Streamlit dashboard for oversight and monitoring

+This architecture reflects real-world governance challenges faced by data teams in regulated environments and highlights best practices in building auditable, compliant data pipelines.

 -----